Skip to Content

 Notably, the Icebar is also an attraction suitable for kids until 9 pm daily – They even serve mocktails!

-In addition to their location along the LINQ Promenade, Minus5 Ice Experience also offers locations at The Venetian and Mandalay Bay.
+In addition to LINQ, Minus5 has bars at The Venetian and Mandalay Bay.

 My Experience Inside the Minus5 Ice Experience

-I was able to snag an 11 am entry, which is their first timeslot of the day.
+I was able to snag an 11am entry, their first slot of the day.
 I showed up promptly at that time, checked in, was fitted for a basic parka, and was handed a pair of thin gloves.

 Exterior facade of the Minus5 Icebar along the LINQ Promenade.